 Soy in Moderation

 Soy can be good for you if you don’t consume too much.
-Studies have shown that ingesting only 25 grams of soy protein on a daily basis can lower your cholesterol level significantly.
+Studies show that ingesting 25 grams of soy protein daily basis can lower your cholesterol level significantly.

 Soy is also easily digestible and provides all of the nine essential amino acids necessary for your body’s nutritional balance.
 Soy can easily be called ‘a wonder food.’
-It takes much less water and space to produce a pound of soy than it does to produce a pound of beef and offers much more nutrition.
+It takes less water to produce a pound of soy than it does to produce a pound of beef.
+Plus, it offers much more nutrition.

 Plus, it’s one of the healthiest sources of protein on the Earth.
-When you plan meals that include soy, you can be assured of getting the most ‘bang’ for your buck and help your family retain or regain their health.
+When you plan meals that include soy, you can be assured of getting the most ‘bang’ for your buck.
+They can also help your family retain or regain their health.